Oct 26, 2023 - Chris Aubuchon, Head of Customer Success

 6. Should I configure AAAA records in Route 53?

 Another route you can take is using a platform like Cycle that automates IPv6 networking by default.
 Spinning up a new environment will create a new private IPv6 network for your containers to be deployed to.
-If you’ve never done this before, check out this guide.
-Once you’ve created your new environment, deploy your container(s) the way you normally do, either through the deploy container form, programmatically through the API, or (soon) through the CLI.
+If you've never done this before, check out this guide explaining how to create an environment on Cycle.
+Once you've created your new environment, deploy your container(s) the way you normally do, either through the deploy container form, programmatically through the API, or (soon) through the CLI.

 In a Cycle environment, the environment itself will be assigned a IPv6 /80 CIDR, from this block each container will get a /96 and each instance a single IP.
 The load balancer service can be assigned public IPv4, IPv6, or both and its important to note that while IPv6 is rock solid for internal, private networks… if you're not sure that end users will have access to IPv6 networks, you'll need to enable IPv4 at the load balancer to ensure public access is reachable.